brightway-lca/temporalis/docs/formats.rst

 Exchanges with temporal distributions
 -------------------------------------

-Both inventory dataset inputs and biosphere flows (i.e. exchanges) can be distributed in time, and can occur both before and after the inventory dataset itself.
-This distribution is specified in the new key ``temporal distribution``:
+Both inventory dataset inputs and biosphere flows (i.e. exchanges) can be distributed in time, can occur both before and after the inventory dataset itself and be in absolute or relative time.
+Their distribution is specified using the :ref:`temporal` object. and are stored in `brightway2 <https://docs.brightwaylca.org/intro.html#activity-data-format>`_ using the key ``temporal distribution``:

 .. code-block:: python

     "exchanges": [
         {
-            "amount": 1000,
+            "amount": 5,
-            "temporal distribution": [
-                (0,  500),
-                (7.5, 250),
-                (15, 250)
+            "temporal distribution": TemporalDistribution(np.array([ 0,  1,  2,  3,  4],dtype='timedelta64[Y]') ,np.array([1.0, 1.0, 1.0, 1.0, 1.0])),
             ]
         }
     ]

+See `the example <https://bitbucket.org/cmutel/brightway2-temporalis/src/default/bw2temporalis/examples/inv.py>`__ for a real-world implementation.

-Each tuple in ``temporal distribution`` has the format ``(relative temporal difference (in years), amount)``.
+.. ~Each tuple in ``temporal distribution`` has the format ``(relative temporal difference (in years), amount)``.
 Temporal differences can be positive or negative, and give the difference between when the inventory dataset and the exchange occur.

-The default unit of time is years, but fractional years are allowed.
+.. ~The default unit of time is years, but fractional years are allowed.

 The sum of all amounts in the temporal distribution should equal the total exchange amount.
-This is **not** checked automatically, but can be checked using the ``utils.check_temporal_distribution_totals`` function.
+This is checked automatically during the LCI solving.

 Impact Assessment
 =================